ttmgr/Wetland_Health/virus_analysis_pipeline.md

-You're absolutely right.
-Let me create a clean, focused markdown file based on what you actually did:

 # Virus Analysis Pipeline for RNA Sequencing

 This document provides the workflow for virus analysis from environmental RNA (eRNA) samples, including AIV whole-genome sequencing and virome taxonomic classification.